-English The pupils will have opportunities to write in a variety of genres, building on last term's learning.
+English The pupils will have opportunities to write in a variety of genres, building on last term's Liigiioii learning.
 The focus will be on a range of fiction and non-fiction, as well as drama, based on our Victorian topic.
+We will also create our own play based on the book 'Street Child'.
 Daily reading for pleasure and in-depth comprehension and discussion in guided reading (based on the book 'Street Child') will remain an important focus.
 SPaG will be taught, practised and applied in contexts regularly.
 We will start to practise for the SATs tests at the end of the year in a low key and manageable way, to help the pupils to gain confidence in the relevant skills.
 Mathematics We will continue with our practice of number skills, becoming adept at choosing the correct operation to solve multi-step problems.
 We will consolidate last term's learning, and cover new topics of data handling, algebra and measures.
 We will practise SATs style questions weekly to become confident with the different thinking skills and knowledge required to prepare us for the next stage of our learning journey.
-Science Living Things and their habitats: We will be describing how living things are classified into broad groups according to common observable characteristics and based on similarities and differences, including micro-organisms, plants and animals and giving reasons for classifying plants and animals based on specific characteristics.
+Science Living Things and their habitats: We will be describing how living things are classified into - broad groups according to common observable characteristics and based on similarities and differences, including micro-organisms, plants and animals and giving reasons for classifying plants and animals based on specific characteristics.
 Computing The children will use search technologies safely to learn about the work of William Morris, an English textile designer, artist and writer.
-They will go on to use software to develop their own repeated patterns influenced by their research and learn how to share these with their peers using a class based internet service.
-Religious Education We will be considering: Are the Saints encouraging role models?
-We will seek to understand the nature, role and influence of religion in the world, and consolidate our understanding of the world's key religions in order to make comparisons between their practices.
-Physical Education Two hours of PE weekly will be split equally between Games and 'Real PE'.
-Games will be taught by an outside specialist.
+In addition to this, the children will be introduced to a coding software whereby they will create their own online game.
+Religious We will be considering: Do clothes express beliefs?
+Education We will seek to understand the nature, role and influence of religion in the world, and consolidate our understanding of the world's key religions in order to make comparisons between their practices.
+Physical Two hours of PE weekly will be split equally between Games and 'Real PE'.
+Games will be Education taught by an outside specialist.
 We will seek to spend as much time in nature as possible so please ensure that wellies are in school every day.
 Art - D.T.
 Exploring the work of William Morris.
 Music Linked to our topic of the Victorians, we will be considering the music of the Victorian era - expansion of the Empire, the explosion of the music hall and the music of British composers from that era.
-Personal, Social and Health We will be covering the topic of 'Relationships': For example, the concept of 'keeping something confidential or secret', when we should or should not agree to this and when it is right to 'break a confidence' or 'share a secret'; how to work collaboratively towards shared Education French goals; how to develop strategies to resolve disputes and conflict through negotiation and appropriate compromise; to realise the nature and consequences of discrimination, teasing, bullying and aggressive behaviour (including cyber bullying, use of prejudice-based language, how to respond and ask for help); how to recognise and challenge stereotypes as well as the topic of Living in the wider world: Economic wellbeing and being a responsible citizen.
-1 IGIICII We will be covering the topics of 'Where we live' and 'My Day' from the Bucks syllabus.
+Personal, We will be covering the topic of 'Relationships': For example, the concept of 'keeping Social and something confidential or secret', when we should or should not agree to this and when it is Health right to 'break a confidence' or 'share a secret'; how to work collaboratively towards shared Education goals; how to develop strategies to resolve disputes and conflict through negotiation and appropriate compromise; to realise the nature and consequences of discrimination, teasing, bullying and aggressive behaviour (including cyber bullying, use of prejudice-based language, how to respond and ask for help); how to recognise and challenge stereotypes as well as the topic of Living in the wider world: Economic wellbeing and being a responsible citizen.
+French We will be covering the topics of 'Where we live' and 'My Day' from the Bucks syllabus.